yashsmehta/XOR-jax/README.md

-# jax-xor
+# XOR in JAX
-Simple toy neural networks in JAX solving XOR
+Simple toy experiments with neural networks solving XOR implemented in JAX.